 Although neither Sen. Ernst nor PMIAA cite a particular standard, statements by the GAO indicate that the PMBOK® Guide is the only standard that qualifies as ANSI-accredited, widely accepted, and often used in the private sector.
-It is now clear that the legislative intent of the Senate and House was to go down a path that ends with policies and processes that are consistent with PMBOK® Guide.

 The GAO report, GAO-20-44 Improving Program Management, provides additional, compelling information to justify a change to OMB policy regarding EVM.
 The report cites PMI documents, including PMBOK® Guide, as: